 Nahal Kziv and the ruins of Montfort Castle

-This stunningly scenic circular hike visits the ruins of the Crusader fortress of Montfort and then continues along the flowing stream Nahal Kziv.
-It is mainly easy going, except for the last section which involves some climbing on a somewhat steep and long incline.
+This stunningly scenic circular hike visits the ruins of the Crusader fortress of Montfort, and then continues along the flowing stream Nahal Kziv.
+It is mainly easy going, except for the last part, which involves some climbing on a somewhat steep and long incline.
 This hike is therefore suitable only for families with somewhat older kids.
-It can be made much easier, however, as a same-way hike.
+However, it can be made much easier by returning at any time by the way you came.

 THE HIKE